-The Philodendron gloriosum takes center stage with its soft velvety texture and impressive heart-shaped leaves.
+The Philodendron gloriosum is receiving a lot of attention for its luxurious velvety texture and eye-catching heart-shaped leaves.

 The leaves are deep green with distinct white vein patterns, which account for why plant lovers globally have fallen in love with this plant.